Discovery and Timing Follow-Up of Two FAST-Discovered Pulsars from the FAST CRAFTS Survey: Observations Analysis

+For PSR~J0535--0231, we first calculated FAST TOAs with 4 subbands and 4-second subintegrations, and fit those to the full timing model, including DM.
+In order to increase the TOA signal-to-noise, we then calculated only one TOA per epoch for all 23 FAST epochs and fit them with the GBT TOAs, keeping the DM fixed to avoid degeneracy with the JUMP parameter.

+Due to the small number of FAST observations for PSR~J1816$-$0518, we obtained TOAs in 4 subbands with approximately 4-minute subintegration lengths.
 In this paper, we present timing solutions for two pulsars -- PSRs~J0535--0231 and J1816--0518 -- that span just over a year-long baseline including data from both FAST and the GBT.
-These are shown in Table~\ref{tab:timing}.
+These timing solutions are shown in Table~\ref{tab:timing}.
+The DM and error reported for PSR~J0535--0231 are derived from the fit to the subbanded FAST data.

 We also list timing-derived inferred surface magnetic field strength ($B$), characteristic age ($\tau$) and spin-down luminosity ($\dot E$) for each pulsar.
-Measurements of these parameters allow us to place the pulsars in the context of the general pulsar population, as shown in the period--period derivative ($P-\dot P$) diagram in section 4.
+Measurements of these parameters allow us to place the pulsars in the context of the general pulsar population, as shown in the period--period derivative ($P$--$\dot P$) diagram in section 4.
 We do not present timing solutions for BW pulsar J1720--0534 and DNS pulsar J0631+4147.
 The timing solution, which includes GBT data, for PSR~J1720--0534 is presented in \cite{Miao_2023} and that of PSR~J0631+4147 is pending publication by the same authors.
 However, we include them in this population figure for completeness.